Determine Hosting Type (SaaS / On-Prem / PaaS / Not Known / Not Applicable)

 Testing checklist

-5. Obscure vendor with insufficient info → expect Not Known
+6. Ambiguous or insufficient information → expect Not Known

-This prompt is designed to behave like a workflow contract: deterministic outputs, strict value control, and safe defaults when confidence is low.
+This prompt is designed as a workflow contract: deterministic outputs, strict value enforcement, injection-safe handling, and safe fallbacks.